Sun protection Policy

 - Parents of children that attend for a half day should apply sun cream to their child at home.
 For those children that attend for a full day, parents should apply cream to their children before they come to nursery and staff will assist the child in re-applying it during the day when necessary

 - Parents are asked to give written permission for sun cream to be applied to their children.

 - Parents are required to provide the nursery appropriate sun cream for their children

-- The sun cream must be in date, and be a minimum factor 30 with a 5-star UVA rating (this is usually visible on the bottle).
+- The sun cream must be in date and be a minimum factor 30 with a 5-star UVA rating (this is usually visible on the bottle).

 - Parents are welcome to leave the sun cream at the nursery for the duration of the summer, but this cream must be clearly labelled with the child’s name on it.

 Policy written by Hayley